Rehab Vs. Jail: Going To Rehab Instead Of Prison

 Drug Treatment Reduces Recidivism (Repeat Offenses)

-Providing people with substance abuse treatment—including detox, medication-assisted treatment, and behavioral therapy—can reduce the likelihood of repeat offenses once a person is released.
+Providing people with substance use disorder treatment—including detox, medication-assisted treatment, and behavioral therapy—can reduce the likelihood of repeat offenses once a person is released.

-When an addicted person is able to get the help they need, they are less likely to get re-arrested for the same or other crimes.
+When an addicted person can get the help they need, they are less likely to get re-arrested for the same or other crimes.

 Most Jails And Prisons Don’t Offer Evidence-Based Treatment

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the majority of people with mental illness and substance abuse issues don’t receive treatment.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the majority of people with mental illness and substance use disorder issues don’t receive treatment.

 Unfortunately, this also extends to people incarcerated in jail or prison—with dire consequences.